 7.3B.2.3a.3 Reference sensitivity exceptions due to cross band isolation for NE-DC in NR FR1

 Sensitivity degradation is allowed for a band if it is impacted by UL of another band part of the same NE-DC configuration due to cross band isolation issues.
+Reference sensitivity exceptions for the victim band are specified in Table 7.3B.2.3a.3-1 with uplink configuration of the agressor band specified in Table 7.3B.2.3a.3-2.